-So, following is a list of possible Cigar Dossier entries:
+So, the following is a list of possible Cigar Dossier entries:

 Loose-leaf binders with separate pages are great because this allows you to add pages as required.
-If you can have someone make you a template, or create one on your computer, print out a dozen and get started right away.
-Have fun!
+Feel free to try our template or create one on your computer, print out a dozen, and get started right away.
+If you want to get deeper into developing your palate as you go along, check out our article Enjoying Cigars, and most importantly, don't forget to have fun!